Staff and interns

 Angela Woodward was appointed Deputy Executive Director in October 2014.
 She joined VERTIC in April 1999 and held a succession of posts, including Executive Director from 2007-2009 when she stepped down to return to live in New Zealand, from where she managed the NIM Programme from 2009-2014.

-She is the editor-in-cheif of VERTIC’s publication series.
+She is the editor-in-chief of VERTIC’s publication series.

-In addition to her VERTIC work, she has served on New Zealand's Public Advisory Committee on Disarmament and Arms Control (PACDAC) since 2011, and is a Member of the International Institute for Strategic Studies(IISS) and an Adjunct Senior Fellow in the School of Law, University of Canterbury, New Zealand.
+In addition to her VERTIC work, she has served on New Zealand's Public Advisory Committee on Disarmament and Arms Control (PACDAC) since 2011 and an Adjunct Senior Fellow at the School of Law, University of Canterbury, New Zealand.
 She is also a UK expert to the EU CBRN Risk Mitigation and Centres of Excellence Initiative.

 Angela holds an LLM in Public International Law (Merit) and a post-graduate certificate in higher education (PGCHE) from the London School of Economics and Political Science, University of London, and a BA (Hons) in Political Science and an LLB from the University of Canterbury, New Zealand.
 View her profile on LinkedIn.